turgu1/esp32-oberon-compiler/doc/internals.md

 ## Sections

 The generated code and data are put in different sections that will be placed at appropriate locations in memory by the linker (see file lib/ld/esp32.ld).
 Each section name contains the module name and symbol file checksum.
 This is to insure a minimal validation of proper module linkage.
-For example, assume that de module name is ModuleName and symbol file checksum is 1234ABCD in hex, you will then get, as a suffix, `_ModuleName_1234ABCD`.
+For example, assume that de module name is ModuleName and the symbol file checksum is 1234ABCD in hex, you will then get, as a suffix, `_ModuleName_1234ABCD`.
 Here is the list of sections with their name prefix:

 - Module variables: `.bss`
 - String constants: `.data_strs`